Holy Holy (tribute band)

-Holy Holy is a supergroup which performs the musical works of David Bowie.
-The group features drummer Woody Woodmansey, formerly of Bowie's backing band The Spiders from Mars and Tony Visconti, Bowie's long time producer and occasional bass player, as well as a number of other notable musicians.
-Since the beginning of 2022, Steve "Smiley" Barnard replaced Woody Woodmansey as drummer.
+Holy Holy is a supergroup that performs the musical works of David Bowie.
+The group features drummer Woody Woodmansey, formerly of Bowie's backing band The Spiders from Mars, and Tony Visconti, Bowie's long time producer and occasional bass player, as well as a number of other notable musicians.
+Steve "Smiley" Barnard replaced Woody Woodmansey as drummer at the start of 2022. but Woodmansey returned in 2025.